 1. Almonds and Nuts

-Along with fibre, healthy fats, selenium, phosphorus, iron, calcium, magnesium, vitamin E, and several B vitamins, nuts and seeds are excellent suppliers of these nutrients.
+Along with fiber, healthy fats, selenium, phosphorus, iron, calcium, magnesium, vitamin E, and several B vitamins, nuts and seeds are excellent suppliers of these nutrients.
 They also include antioxidants as well as other beneficial plant substances.
 Whichever nut you like, it is probably a decent amount of protein, with 5 to 6 g in a modest handful (less than 1 cup).

 Oats are a simple and tasty method to increase the protein in any diet.
 About 0.5 g of protein and 4 g of fibre may be found in ½ cup (40 gram) of dry oats.
 Oats may be used in many different dishes, from breakfast to vegetarian burgers.
 They may also be used in smoothies and as flour.